teivah/ettore/README.md

 ```

-The cache size is 64 bytes and is composed of a single cache line of 64 bytes.

 ## MVM-3

 MVM-3 keeps the same architecture than MVM-2 with 4 stages and L1I.
 Yet, this version implements [pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining).